christopher-natan/Javascript.Cms.Backend/README.md

 # CMS Backend
 Owner/Founder and Developer of the application.
-I developed this app from scratch in early year 2014 that includes:
+I developed the front-end and back-end from scratch in the early year 2014 that includes:

 1. System Analysis
 2. Database Designing